 DW Field Bits Description

-TRANSFER_RATE 23:21 Transfer Rate (TR) This field indicates the transfer rate for the selected transmode in TRANSFER_MODE field.
+TRANSFER_RATE 23:21 Transfer Rate (TR)

+This field indicates the transfer rate for the selected transfer mode in TRANSFER_MODE field.

-rates are applicable when TRANSFER_MODE of the I3C modes.
+The I3C transfer rates are applicable when TRANSFER_MODE field is set to one of the I3C modes.

-I3C Transfer Description
+I3C Transfer Description Rate Value

-Rate Value 0h 2 MHz
+0h 2 MHz

 1h 4 MHz

 2h 6 MHz

 3h 8 MHz

 4h 12.5 MHz

 5h User defined I3C data rate 1

 6h User defined I3C data rate 2

 7h Reserved for future use.

-The I2C transfer i rates are applicable when TRANSFER_MODE [I2C Mode].
+The I2C transfer rates are applicable when TRANSFER_MODE field is set to 8h (I2C Mode).

 I2C Transfer Description

 Rate Value 0h 100 KHz

 1h 400 KHz

 2h 1 MHz

 3h User defined I2C data rate 1

 4h User defined I2C data rate 2

 5h User defined I2C data rate 3

 7h - 6h Reserved for future use.

-TM_SPECIFIC_INFO 31:24 pecific Information (TM Specific Info)
+TM_SPECIFIC_INFO 31:24 Transfer Mode Specific Information (TM Specific Info)

-This field is reser defined by [MIPII ved for Transfer Mode specific information as 3C].
+TM_STECHTC_INFO 51.24 This field is reserved for Transfer Mode specific information a defined by [MIPII3C].

-taining to this field are expected to be included evisions of this specification.
+Note: Details pertaining to this field are expected to be include in future revisions of this specification.

-1 CT_SPECIFIC_INFO 7:0 Defining Byte Pr resent
+1 CT_SPECIFIC_INFO 7:0 Defining Byte Present

-This field contain COMMAND_TYPE s the Defining Byte for the CCC if the field is set to 2h
+This field contains the Defining Byte for the CCC if the COMMAND TYPE field is set to 2h.

-15:8 Common Comma
+15:8 Common Command Code (CCC)

-to 1h or 2h.
-Refer Section 5.1.9 of [MIPII3C]
+This field contains the value for CCC if the COMMAND_TYPE field is either set to 1h or 2h.
+Refer Section 5.1.9 of [MIPII3C] for values of CCC.

-PECIFIC_INFO shall be used for HDR specific field, as specified by [MIPII3C].
+Note: Field CT_SPECIFIC_INFO shall be used for HDR specific Command field, as specified by [ MIPII3C] .

 Reserved 31:16 Reserved

-This field shall be e set to all zeros.
+This field shall be set to all zeros.

-2 DATA_LENGTH 21:0 es the number of bytes associated with a CCC, es to be read or written as part of this
+2 DATA_LENGTH 21:0 Data Length This field indicates the number of bytes associated with a CCC or number of bytes to be read or written as part of this Command.

+A value of 3FFFFFh indicates read of indeterminant length.

 DW Field Bits Description

-' Reserved 31:22 Reserved
+Reserved 31:22 Reserved

 This field shall be set to all zeros.

 3 Reserved 31:0 Reserved

 This field shall be set to all zeros.

-3.4.8.1.2 Vendor Specific Bulk Request Transfer
+3.4.9.1.2 Vendor Specific Bulk Request Transfer

-Figure 3-9 illustrates the format of a vendor specific Bulk Request data structure.
+Figure 3-10 illustrates the format of a vendor specific Bulk Request data structure.
 The Vendor Specific Block in the structure shall be 32-bit aligned, and the Host shall pad the high-order bits of the Vendor Specific Block with 0's if it is not 32-bit aligned.